Jefferson49/RepositoryHierarchy/README.md

 #### Preferences for EAD XML exports
 + Allow users to load stored XML settings from administrator.

+#### Preferences for Meta Repositories
++ Use Meta Repositories.

 #### Preferences for linking to external archive management tools
++ Show link to AtoM records within source citations.
 + Use call numbers to create AtoM REST links ("AtoM slugs")
 + Use source titles to create AtoM REST links ("AtoM slugs")
 + [AtoM](https://www.accesstomemory.org/) base ULR to be used for the generation of links to an [AtoM](https://www.accesstomemory.org/) archive management system.